kamyker/supabase-unity/README.md

 This post describe how to fix it in Unity 2021 https://github.com/SixLabors/ImageSharp/issues/1703#issuecomment-896900448

 ### Platforms other than Windows
 Possible there may be errors because of use of System.Reactive by Websocket.Client.
-I made net standard 2.0 without WindowsRuntiem dependency that can be download here https://drive.google.com/file/d/1dvO7GXPpXBWS9zQmmTmD2rAOayrSGW_1/view?usp=sharing .
-Try this files instead of packages above if you get any errors.
+Here's a dll without WindowsRuntiem dependency: https://drive.google.com/file/d/1dvO7GXPpXBWS9zQmmTmD2rAOayrSGW_1/view?usp=sharing .
+Try this dll instead of package above if you get any errors.